-Subject: R226348-20240530-Notice of Commencement & Public Information Centre for the Water and Wastewater
+Subject: R226348-20240530-Notice of Commencement & Public Information Centre for the Water and Wastewater Master Servicing Plan for the Township of North Stormont

 CAUTION -- EXTERNAL E-MAIL - Do not click links or open attachments unless you recognize the sender.

 On behalf of the Township of North Stormont, please see enclosed the Notice of Commencement and Public Information Centre for a Water and Wastewater Master Servicing Plan to service the future growth of Moose Creek, Finch and Crysler.